Electronics project notes/Audio notes - basic audio hacks and DIY

 A wire with three plugs, that connects everything to everything.

-The listening device will be high-impedance, so is fine with this (and most other things).
-Worst case the combination is so loud that it distorts.
+The listening device will be high-impedance, so that input is fine with this.
+Worst case the combination of signals is loud enough that it distorts a bit.

 However, the two (or more) outputs will interact.
 Which is not intended, and which will usually affect audio quality, which is already enough reason not to do this.

-If passive (e.g. two guitars pickups) this wouldn't be so bad.
+If passive (e.g. two guitars pickups) this wouldn't always be so bad.

 If the output is active, that means they have a small amp at the end, and you are connecting multiple of those directly together - which means they treat each other as loads.
 This can push in enough current to break things, so this is probably a bad idea.